Canada at the 2016 Summer Olympics: Mountain biking

-Canadian mountain bikers qualified for two men's and two women's quota places into the Olympic cross-country race, as result of the nation's tenth-place finish for men and third for women, respectively, in the UCI Olympic Ranking List of May 25, 2016.
+Canadian mountain bikers qualified for two men's and two women's quota places, as result of the nation's tenth-place finish for men and third for women, respectively, in the UCI Olympic Ranking List of May 25, 2016.

 BMX

 Canadian riders qualified for one men's quota place in BMX at the Olympics, as a result of the nation's tenth-place finish in the UCI Olympic Ranking List of May 31, 2016.
 BMX rider and London 2012 Olympian Tory Nyhaug was among the cyclists named to Canada's Olympic team on June 29, 2016.

 Diving

 Canadian divers qualified for the following individual spots and the synchronized teams at the Olympics through the 2015 FINA World Championships, the 2015 Pan American Games, and the 2016 FINA World Cup series.
 The diving team was officially named to the Olympic roster on June 13, 2016, featuring London 2012 bronze medallists Meaghan Benfeito and Roseline Filion.
 Maxim Bouchard was added to the team on June 28, 2016, after Canada received an additional quota place from FINA.